rjpais/CALMproj/README.md

 In this repository, I have included:
   * The network model implemented in GINsim;
   * The model documentation in XHTML file format
-  * The phyton scripts and R code used for model analysis;
+  * The python scripts and R code used for model analysis;
   * A copy of the thesis in pdf (version under revision).